alexwlchan/alexwlchan.net/src/_drafts/imaginary-numbers.md

 The third part I didn't recognise, but I had an inkling.

 Back in 2008, an episode of *Doctor Who* had another prominently displayed phone number: <code>07700&nbsp;900461</code>.
-I remember reading several news stories about people trying to call the number, and being disappointed they didn't reach the TARDIS.
+I remember reading news stories about people trying to call the number, and being disappointed they didn't reach the TARDIS.

-The articles explained that Ofcom (who regulate the UK's telephone network) [reserve a range of numbers for use in fiction][fiction] – and that `07700` number is part of the range of fictional mobile numbers.
+The stories explained that Ofcom (who regulate the UK's telephone network) [reserve a range of numbers for use in fiction][fiction] – and that `07700` number is in the range of fictional mobile numbers.
-Those numbers don't get assigned, so nobody's going to get dozens of calls from TV fans.
+Those numbers don't get assigned, so nobody's going to get dozens of unwanted calls from TV fans.

 Ofcom assigns a range of fictional London numbers, but with the modern area code `020`.
 It also has eight digits (<code>7946&nbsp;0000</code> to <code>7946&nbsp;0999</code>), whereas numbers in 1992 only need seven.